KaliLinuxSana/mirage-lux-diffusion/README.md

+# Mirage Lux
+The Future of AI-Generated Futuristic and Anime POV Videos.
-# Stable Diffusion web UI
+Powered by Stable Diffusion & AnimateDiff Technology.
-A web interface for Stable Diffusion, implemented using Gradio library.

 ![](screenshot.png)